Safety Tips

 Tell a friend or family member about your plans

-Don't share your full name, home address, workplace, phone number, or email address until you've built trust with someone.
+Don't share your full name, home address, workplace, phone number, or email address until you've built trust.

-Keep conversations on Where Adults Meet initially.
-This helps protect your contact information and provides a record if issues arise.
+Keep conversations on WAM initially.
+This protects your contact details and keeps a record if issues arise.

-Don't link your dating profile to social media accounts.
-Someone can learn a lot about you from your social media presence.
+Don't link your dating profile to your social media.
+Someone can learn a lot about you from your presence there.

-Avoid photos that reveal identifying information like your license plate, address numbers, or workplace logos.
+Avoid photos that reveal identifying information like licence plates, address numbers, or workplace logos.

 Excessive flattery, declarations of love very quickly, or profiles that seem perfect might be scams or catfishing attempts.